Answered By: Sarah Purcell Last Updated: Jan 07, 2019 Views: 1359

 When you use an image in your work, it should be referenced.
 Usually, if the image itself is included in your work, you give it a caption which includes an author/date reference e.g.

 Figure 1: this is a title for the image (Bloggs 2016)

 (This is applicable to Harvard style.)

 A full reference for the source is included in your reference list, as per referencing style guidelines.
-(You may also be required to produce a table of figures for longer reports like independent studies; please check your module guidance on this.)
+(You may also be required to produce a table of figures for longer reports like independent studies or if this is your tutor's preference; please check your module guidance on this.)

 If you are using images from the Web, reference them from the original webpage, not Google Images.
 Images available for use under a Creative Commons (CC) licence can be found on sites such as Pixabay and Flickr Creative Commons.
 See our FAQ on using CC images for an example of how to reference them.